 Common pests that can affect a Peruvian lily include aphids, mealybugs, and spider mites.
 Aphids are small insects that feed on the sap of plants and cause the yellowing or curling of leaves.
 Mealybugs look like white cottony masses on stems and leaves, which can cause wilting or stunted growth.
 Spider mites are tiny red spiders that spin webs between plant parts and suck out their juices, resulting in discolored foliage.

-The best way to prevent pests from affecting your Peruvian lilies is to keep them healthy by providing adequate water and nutrients as well as ensuring good air circulation around the plants.
-Additionally, you should inspect your plants regularly for signs of pest infestation such as webbing or discoloration so you can take action quickly if needed.
+The best way to prevent pests from affecting your Peruvian lilies is to keep them strong and healthy by providing adequate water and nutrients, as well as ensuring good air circulation around the plants.
+Inspect your plants regularly for signs of pest infestation, such as webbing or discoloration, so you can take action quickly if needed.

 Do Peruvian lilies come back every year?